 - Sunday-Monday: 10:00-17:30

-Regardless of whether you’re traveling with kids or are just a big kid yourself, no visit to London would be complete without checking out their incredible zoo located right in the city!
+Regardless of whether you’re traveling with kids or are just a big kid yourself, no two days in London would be complete without checking out their incredible zoo located right in the city!
 With lots of animals and shows in a beautiful park setting, London Zoo comes highly recommended, especially if the kids don’t have much interest in art, history, shopping or the royal family.

-London Zoo: Entry Ticket + Skip-the-Line: “With over 720 animal species, exciting and innovative new exhibits and heritage buildings almost as famous as their inhabitants, it’s a great day out in London for visitors of all ages.
+London Zoo: Entry Ticket + Skip-the-Line: “With over 720 animal species, exciting and innovative new exhibits and heritage buildings almost as famous as their inhabitants, it’s a great day out for visitors of all ages spending 48 hours in London.
 Gorillas, penguins and more await!”

 The market is an important part of everyday life in many English cities and villages, and Londoner’s can put one on like few other major cities.
 Wherever you are staying, the odds are there’s a great market not far from you, selling all kinds of wares and food and offering up a terrific way to while away a morning – or a day.